St. John's Cathedral (Los Angeles): George Davidson

 In 1913, George Davidson became rector of St. John's, a position he held until 1951.
 Davidson led the church during a period of growth, as membership rose from 400 to 2,300.
 He was also a member of the faculty at USC for 14 years, served as president of the American Society for the Prevention of Cruelty to Animals (ASPCA), and was one of the first organizers of the city's Community Chest drives.
 When Davidson retired in 1951 at age 71, more than 1,000 people attended his final service at St. John's.
 At the time, he said, "In all humility, I express my gratitude.
 My prayers are for St. John's and may His blessing be upon all its loyal members who have raised its standard high. ...
 The joys and sorrows, the achievements and failures, the happiness and loneliness of many people during the years have been so woven into the fabric of my life that it is difficult for me to express adequately the mingling feelings of my heart in this solemn hour."
 Davidson died in July 1967 in Los Angeles.

 New church building

-By 1920, St. John's had outgrown the existing church structure, and a contest to design the new church was won by brothers Pierpont and Walter Davis.
-The Davis brothers designed the church in an Italian neo-Romanesque style modeled after the 11th-century church of San Pietro in Tuscania, about 75 miles northwest of Rome.